(April 1, 2014 through March 31, 2015)

 Sales meetings are held regularly to assist account representatives with personal and professional growth.
 The meeting days and times vary to accommodate the schedules of the staff, consultant and clients.
 Present are the General Manager, Account Executive and an outside consultant from Natalie Media.

 Staff meetings are held weekly to inform the on-air staff and assist them in becoming more effective communicators.
 Upcoming activities and promotional events are also addressed.
 The meetings are held every Monday at 10:00 a.m.
-Present are the General Manager, Operations Manager/Program Director, Production Director, IT Specialist/Chaplain, Account Executive, Promotions Director/Events Coordinator, and Accountant/Traffic Director.
+Present are the General Manager, Operations Manager/Program Director, Production Director, Account Executive, Promotions Director/Events Coordinator, and Accountant/Traffic Director.
 Board members and other part-time staff are occasionally present at the meetings as well.

 Sponsorship of events in the community designed to inform and educate members of the public as to employment opportunities in broadcasting.